longuyen97/bayesian-sentiment-analysis/README.md

 #### Random Forrest (3 trees).
 Combining wisdom of the crowd with Naive Bayes.
 The major vote out of three models will be the final prediction.
 The three models themselves were trained with different data.
 - Training: 0.81 Accuracy
 - Testing: 0.78 Accuracy

-### Current state of the art

-The current state of the art including neural network models like [Bert](https://github.com/google-research/bert), [Transformers](https://github.com/huggingface/transformers) or [GPT-3](https://en.wikipedia.org/wiki/GPT-3) do a great work on NLP.
-However, those models lack expandability, where engineers (if at all) are rarely able to tell how a model comes to it decision.

-Naive Bayes on the other side may produce less accurate results, but the working principle of this model is very simple.
-You pump the data into its memory and each unseen data will be classified by using prior knowledge (this is also the heart of the Bayes theorem).

 ### Bayes theorem